 Troubleshooting HVAC Capacitors - Capacitor Check

 Troubleshooting HVAC capacitors does require some knowledge.
 Checking to make sure the capacitor is the problem is often easy for a trained technician.
 Identify a bad capacitor by looking at the capacitor.
 Often when it goes bad, it swells up the outer casing.
 Sometimes the top blows off, leaving an oily residue in the control panel.
 Sometimes this is not the case, and the capacitor needs to is tested.
 Tested with a special multimeter that has the function and ability to measure microfarads.

 Troubleshooting HVAC Capacitors | Electrical Systems | Safety WARNING!!!!

 Only a trained HVAC technician or electrician should attempt to troubleshoot a capacitor.
-There is very high voltage in the cabinet where the capacitor is located.
-The capacitor also has very high voltage itself.
+There is a very high voltage in the cabinet where the capacitor is located.
+The capacitor also has a very high voltage itself.
 Even with power off and the capacitor disconnected from the equipment and any wires, the capacitor can severely shock you.
 A capacitor stores electrical power like a battery and will shock you if the proper safety procedures are not followed.

 That is only the case if it is a PSC fan motor.
 If it is an ECM condenser fan motor then you very likely have another problem altogether.
 So you follow all safety procedures and later you have the dual run capacitor in your hand.
 It looks like a pregnant moose compared to the capacitor you know it should be.